 2. Highlight your key selling points

-The next stage is to highlight your selling points.
+The next topic to cover in the start of your supporting statement is your selling points.
 These are the skills, knowledge, experience and/or competencies that make you a suitable candidate for the role.
-Just like when you write a profile on a CV, use your judgment to decide what's worth highlighting and what can be left until later on in your statement.
+Just like when you write a profile on a CV, use your judgment to decide what's worth highlighting at the start of your supporting statement and what can be left until later on.
 If there is one, use the person specification as a guide.
 You may want to highlight the competencies you consider to be the most essential for the role.

 As you will see I have worked primarily in ... roles which has allowed me to develop excellent skills in X, Y and Z. My current position of ... has strengthened my expertise in .... and developed my knowledge in .....